genomicsclass/leanpub/manuscript/factor_analysis.md

 A graphical look shows that the correlation suggests a grouping of the subjects into STEM and the humanities.

-In the figure below high correlations are red, no correlation is white and negative correlations are blue (code not shown).
+In the figure below, high correlations are red, no correlation is white and negative correlations are blue (code not shown).

 ![Images of correlation between columns.
 High correlation is red, no correlation is white, and negative correlation is blue.](images/R/factor_analysis-tmp-correlation_images-1.png)

-The figure shows the following.
-There is correlation across all subject indicating that students have an underlying hidden factor (academic ability for exampel) that results in subjects begin correlated since students that test high in one subject tend to test high in the others.
-We also see that this correlation is higher with the STEM subjects and within the humanities subject.
+The figure shows the following: there is correlation across all subjects, indicating that students have an underlying hidden factor (academic ability for example) that results in subjects begin correlated since students that test high in one subject tend to test high in the others.
+We also see that this correlation is higher with the STEM subjects and within the humanities subjects.
 This implies that there is probably another hidden factor that determines if students are better in STEM or humanities.
 We now show how these concepts can be explained with a statistical model.

 #### Factor model

-Based on the plot above we hypothesize that there are two hidden factors {$$}\mathbf{W}_1{/$$} and {$$}\mathbf{W}_2{/$$} and to account for the observed correlation structure we model the data in the following way:
+Based on the plot above, we hypothesize that there are two hidden factors {$$}\mathbf{W}_1{/$$} and {$$}\mathbf{W}_2{/$$} and, to account for the observed correlation structure, we model the data in the following way:

 {$$}
 Y_{ij} = \alpha_{i,1} W_{1,j} + \alpha_{i,2} W_{2,j} + \varepsilon_{ij}